-My favorite quote is one by Benjamin Franklin on education: Tell me and I forget.
+Chris’s favorite quote is one by Benjamin Franklin on education: Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.
-The entire Veritas Prep curriculum has been developed around the concept of Learning by Doing, and this quote captures exactly why we have done that.
-Rote memorization and rote learning are not effective approaches in education, and this is especially true when preparing for a reasoning and problem solving based test such as the GMAT.
+It’s a quote that has helped frame Chris’s teaching style – one that favors problem solving over memorization.
+In Chris’s words: “The entire Veritas Prep curriculum has been developed around the concept of Learning by Doing, and the Ben Franklin quote captures exactly why we’ve done that.
+Rote learning is not an effective approach in education, and this is especially true when preparing for a reasoning and problem solving based test such as the GMAT.”

 Real reviewsChris is a master of the GMAT material

 My instructor, Chris Kane, was outstanding and helped me understand the different types of questions that the GMAT will use and the best ways to conquer these questions.
 I also did individual tutoring sessions with Chris and would highly recommend him.
 Chris knows how to teach complex subject matter to students.
 Chris knows all the different types of questions and strategies that the GMAT will throw at you.
 Choose Veritas Prep and Chris Kane.